Naturkosmetik mit Kräutern – Rosmarin, Thymian und Salbei auf hellem Hintergrund als Symbol für natürliche Hautpflege

 Beauty from within: How herbs as food influence skin health.

 Healthy skin isn't just about external care – our diet also plays a crucial role.
-Herbs, often underestimated as mere seasonings, are particularly rich in valuable nutrients that can positively impact the complexion and overall health of the skin.
-Whether consumed as tea, fresh ingredients, or in smoothies, they provide antioxidants, vitamins, and anti-inflammatory agents that work deeply.
-In this article, we'll explore how herbs contribute to skincare from within – and what that has to do with Quellmed Skincare products.
+Herbs, often underestimated as mere seasoning ingredients, are rich in valuable compounds that can positively impact skin appearance and health.
+As tea, fresh ingredients, or components of smoothies, they provide antioxidants, vitamins, and anti-inflammatory agents that work deeply.
+In this post, we'll take a look at how herbs contribute to skincare from within – and what that has to do with the products from the source lab.

 Herbs and skincare

 Many herbs contain a high concentration of bioactive plant compounds, vitamins, and minerals.
-These not only have beneficial effects on the body but also on the skin.
+These not only work in the body but also show positive effects on the skin.
 For example, rosemary, with its antioxidant properties, helps protect cells from oxidative stress.
-Parsley is rich in vitamin C, which promotes collagen production.
+Parsley provides a lot of vitamin C, which promotes collagen formation.
 Chamomile has a calming effect, especially on sensitive or irritated skin.
-Sage and thyme, with their antimicrobial properties, help with blemishes.
+Sage and thyme help with skin impurities due to their antimicrobial properties.

-Regularly incorporating these herbs into your diet – for example through teas, herbal mixtures or freshly chopped leaves – can help reduce inflammation, strengthen the skin barrier and promote the skin's natural radiance.
+Regularly integrating these herbs into your diet – whether through teas, herbal mixtures, or freshly chopped leaves – can help reduce inflammatory processes, strengthen the skin barrier, and promote the skin's natural radiance.

 Herbal tea preparation